nixeimar/Apothesis/README.md

-Apothesis is a open source software for simulating depositions processes via the kinetic Monte Carlo method.
+Apothesis is a open source software for simulating deposition processes via the kinetic Monte Carlo method.
 This is the first step for creating a generalized kinetic Monte Carlo code for surface growth phenomena targeting chemical vapor and atomic layer deposition processes.